 They left Vermont and headed west (or east in some cases) for a variety of reasons, not the subject of our study here, but native Vermonters served in regiments from state during the Civil War.

-Based on the 1860 census, of the 413,852 native-born Vermonters, 174,765 (42.2%) lived outside Vermont.
+Based on the 1860 census, of the 413,852 native-born Vermonters in the United States, 174,765 (42.2%) lived outside Vermont.
 (William S. Rossiter, "Vermont.
 An Historical and Statistical Study of the Progress of the State."
 Publications of the American Statistical Association, volume XII, Nos.
 93, March, 1911.
 Boston: American Statistical Association, 1912).

-Given that statistic, one would assume a good number of native Vermonters served in other State's units.
-Indeed they did!
-More than 7,500 in just seven states alone!
-More than 2,600 in New York, 1,400 in New Hampshire, and 1,200 in Massachusetts.
-Farther afield, the numbers are still impressive: 750 in Iowa, 630 in Minnesota, 570 in Wisconsin and 550 in Illinois.
+More than 8,700 in just seven states alone!
+More than 2,600 in New York, 1,500 in Illinois, 1,400 in New Hampshire, and 1,200 in Massachusetts.
+The numbers are still impressive in some of the mid-western states: 770 in Iowa, 650 in Minnesota, 583 in Wisconsin.

 NOTE: In some cases, having been in, and served from other states, they returned to Vermont and rest in the shadows of the Green Mountains with their brethren.
-Again, this is a work in progress.

 Chose from the list below, or the menu to the left.